 \subsection{Gravitational wave detectability and lens identifiability}

-Although in practice GW observations are classified as detection using the false alarm rate, we opt for a hard SNR threshold, which can be used as a reasonable proxy for a detection.
-Targeted lensed searches, when one or more super-threshold counterpart image is available, may allow one to uncover so-called sub-threshold triggers below the usual noise threshold by reducing the background noise and glitch contribution~\citep{liFindingDiamondsRough2021,mcisaacSearchStronglyLensed2020}.
-For the choice of threshold, we repeat the argument of \citet{wierdaDetectorHorizonForecasting2021}: usually, a trigger requires $\text{SNR}>8$ \citep{abbottProspectsObservingLocalizing2020}, but considering that \citet{liFindingDiamondsRough2021} found an effective luminosity distance increase of \SI{\sim15}{\percent} and that the $\text{SNR}\propto d_L^{-1}$, we choose as threshold $\text{SNR}=7$ for sub-threshold triggers.
+Although in practice GW detections are classified as detection using the false alarm rate, we opt for a hard SNR threshold, which can be used as a reasonable proxy for a detection.
+Targeted lensed searches, when one or more super-threshold image is available, may allow one to uncover so-called sub-threshold triggers below the usual noise threshold by reducing the background noise and glitch contribution~\citep{liFindingDiamondsRough2021,mcisaacSearchStronglyLensed2020}.
+For the choice of threshold, we repeat the argument of \citet{wierdaDetectorHorizonForecasting2021}: usually, a trigger requires $\text{SNR}>8$ \citep{abbottProspectsObservingLocalizing2020}, but work on sub-threshold triggers by \citet{liFindingDiamondsRough2021} found a detector horizon distance (the furthest distance a detector network will be able to detect an event) increase of \SI{\sim15}{\percent}.
+To take this into account, we choose as threshold $\text{SNR}=7$ in our work (note that the $\text{SNR}\propto d_L^{-1}$).
 Planned improvements to the sub-threshold search pipelines are expected to push the sensitivity down further.